The Syllabus Statement

 - Avoid wording that places all of the responsibility for access on the student.
 Equitable

-access is a shared responsibility between faculty, the student, and the Office of
+access is a shared responsibility between faculty, staff, the student, and the Office

 - Do not place time restrictions on the student’s right to request accommodations.
 While it’s preferable for a student to identify their need early in the semester, they have the right to seek accommodations at any point during the academic term if they experience barriers in the course due to their disability.